Projection Sparse Principal Component Analysis: an efficient least squares method: Numerical results

-Table \ref{fig:compspca} shows the cardinality with which the components computed with the two methods reached 99.9\% rCvexp (or 0.998 correlation with the PC).
-For the Ramaswamy dataset the threshold for the variance explained is not reached with cardinality 200.
-The last column of the table shows rCvexp for the conventional SPCA components with the same cardinality at which the projection SPCA components reach 99.9\% rCvexp.
-Again, it can be appreciated the much greater efficiency of projection SPCA at approximating the PCs. \baselinestretch{1.0}
+Table~\ref{tab:compspca} shows the cardinality with which the components computed with the two methods reached 99.9\% $\rCvexp$.
+In all cases the cardinality of the PSPCA components is much lower than that of the SPCA-IE components.